 So many generations had lived there and there were some remarkable stories.
 However, Horton’s particular significance is its role in international history. (really?)
 It is true.
 Horton can make that claim.
 From 1125, the Bellafagos, a Norman family granted Horton by William I, gave Horton and its land to Old Sarum cathedral (replaced by Salisbury in the 13th century).
 For 427 years it was a prebendary manor, providing an income for bishops or important members of cathedral staff.

-In 1517, it was granted to William Knight who had been educated in Florence.
+In 1517, it was granted to William Knight who had been educated in Ferrara.
 He rebuilt Horton in the renaissance style using cutting edge architecture copied from his travels in Italy.
-He even created a garden for his new courtyard house and included a Florentine-style loggia within it.
+He even created a garden for his new courtyard house and included a Italian-style loggia within it.
 Tree ring analysis of the house and loggia roofs gave precise dates from sap wood placing their construction between 1517-21.
 The loggia is a unique building with a group of four stone roundels built into its back wall, each representing a figure from Roman history.
 Hannibal, Julius Caesar, Nero and Atila.
 A curious group chosen for a reason that has been lost to us.

 Because of his diplomatic experience and knowledge of Italy, Henry VIII chose William to be his diplomat to negotiate with the Pope.
 He wanted the Pope to grant him a divorce that would enable him to marry Anne Boleyn.
 William went to Rome but the Pope refused his request so Henry married Anne anyway.
 He brought her to this part of South Gloucestershire and stayed in the local houses as he toured the south showing his new bride to the local clergy, gentry and nobility.
 Horton, newly rebuilt to the latest style, the home of his chief negotiator William Knight, should have been one of the stopping points of the tour.